Who Is Hilary Duff?

 In 2016 Duff and Comrie divorced.

 In June 2018, Duff welcomed daughter Banks Violet Bair with her boyfriend, musician Matthew Koma.
+The pair got engaged in May 2019.

 Movies, TV and Music